 If you are not getting the required support from your Educational Supervisor, we would recommend that you contact your Training Programme Director at your earliest opportunity in order to address your concerns.

 We have SuppoRTT Champions available in the majority of our Trusts, and one for the School of Psychiatry who are all happy to help with any queries you may have regarding the logistics of your return or Trust / Speciality specific queries.
-Their contact information is all available here.

 The TPD / FPD / Supervisor, Service Lead, Rota Coordinator and HR department must be aware of the return date and must plan an initial induction session for the trainee.
 This should include: